opendatasoft/ods-documentation/source/publishing_data/02_harvesting_a_catalog/harvesters/datagouv.rst

        2. Search for an organization.
        3. Click on the desired result to open it.
        4. On the desired organization page, you'll find the `ID` under the "Informations techniques" section.
-     * 534fffa5a3a7292c64a7809e
+     * ``534fff75a3a7292c64a77de4`` is the identifier for etalab.
    * * Filter parameter name (filter_name)
-     * Name of the parameter you want to pass to the data.gouv.fr API to filter the request that will be performed *
+     * The name of the parameter you want to pass to the data.gouv.fr API to filter the request that will be performed:

+       - ``tag`` is used to filter datasets associated with a specific keyword.
+       - ``license`` is used to filter datasets published under a specific license.
+       - ``temporal_coverage`` is used to filter datasets with data covering a specific period.
+       - ``geozone`` is used to filter datasets with data covering a specific geographical area.
+       - ``granularity`` is used to filter datasets with a specific territorial coverage granularity.
+       - ``format`` is used to filter datasets published under a specific format.

+     * ``temporal-coverage``
    * * Filter parameter value (filter_value)
-     * Value of the above parameter
+     * The value of the filter parameter

-     *
+       The value for some filter parameters has a very specific syntax.
+You can perform a search on https://www.data.gouv.fr/fr/datasets/ to get some hints about possible values.
+     * ``2020-01-01-2020-12-31`` is the value for ``temporal-coverage`` if you want to filter datasets covering the period starting from 01 January 2020 to 31 December 2020.
-   * * Attachment (generate attachment)
+   * * Attachment (attachment)
      * Select this checkbox to attach resources as attachments instead of using them as sources.
      *